Festivals & Events

 Soldiers from Japan's Ground Self-Defense Forces help with the larger sculptures

 The festival itself runs for a week in early February, but sculpting begins up to a month beforehand, and the process is almost as magical as the result.
 Remember to bring some nonslip winter shoes or boots, or buy some strap-on spikes from a convenience store.

-They think big in Sapporo : expect four or five sculptures to be the size of buildings and a host of smaller ones on the west side of Odori Park .
+They think big in Sapporo : expect five large sculptures and a host of smaller ones in Odori Park .
 Towards the far west end of the park, international snow-sculpting teams from about 20 different nations compete in the festival each year.

 Be sure to stay around into the night to take in some of the amazing light shows projected right onto the building-sized sculptures.
 The shows start as soon as it gets dark and run for roughly five to ten minutes each.
 Large trees are also decorated, and there are sculptures lit up throughout the park.

 Take some runs down the big snow slides, ride a snow raft or have an epic snowball fight at Tsudome.
 Later on, have a warm beverage or two at the Susukino venue's ice bar, and enter the ice sculpture contest there if you're feeling creative.
 A camera is a must for this festival, but you can also get a professional photo taken for a fee.